fbpx

 As a former intercollegiate student-athlete, Lance was an academic All-American.
 He holds an undergraduate degree in theatre and a master’s degree in sports management.

-Prior to becoming a coach, he honed his speaking skills as a radio morning show disc jockey.
+Prior to embarking on an NCAA coaching career, he honed his speaking skills as a radio morning show disc jockey.

 Lance’s Be A Good Teammate Story